skywalker023/pragmatic-consistency/README.md

 ![figure](assets/figure1.png)

-**Official PyTorch implementation of our EMNLP 2020 paper:**<br>
+**Official PyTorch implementation of our EMNLP paper:**<br>
 [Hyunwoo Kim](https://hyunw.kim), [Byeongchang Kim](https://bckim92.github.io), and [Gunhee Kim](https://vision.snu.ac.kr/gunhee).
 Will I Sound Like Me?
 Improving Persona Consistency in Dialogues through Pragmatic Self-Consciousness. _EMNLP_, 2020 [[Paper]](https://arxiv.org/abs/2004.05816)

-* **TL;DR**: Inspired by social cognition and pragmatics, we model _public self-consciousness_ in existing dialogue agents with an imaginary listener to improve persona consistency.
+* **TL;DR**: Inspired by social cognition and pragmatics, we model _public self-consciousness_ in existing dialogue agents with an imaginary listener to improve consistency.
 Compared to previous works, our method does not require additional consistency-related labels or training.

-This work was also accepted at ICLR 2020 [Bridging AI and Cognitive Science (BAICS) workshop](https://baicsworkshop.github.io/) as an oral presentation.
+Earlier version of this work was also accepted at ICLR 2020 [Bridging AI and Cognitive Science (BAICS) workshop](https://baicsworkshop.github.io/) as an oral presentation.

 ## Reference